TheodorRene/blog/content/posts/types.md

 Types is something I've taken for granted in programming languages.
 They just exist, and are probably necessary.
-Gradually when going from dynamically typed languages (types are not known at compile time), like Python to statically typed (types are known at compile time) languages like Java I taken to appreciating types.
+Gradually when going from dynamically typed languages (types not known at compile time), like Python to statically typed (types known at compile time) languages like Java I taken to appreciating types.
 And I think few people appreciate and understand the importance.
-This is my intuition and how I understand types and their importance.
+In one way they have to be there because of technical limitations but in other ways it's a very important tool for writing software that's easier to work.
+This blogpost describes my intuition and how I understand types and their importance.
 Most of it will be applicable for any programmer but the ideas are quite common when working within the functional programming paradigm

-This post will be affected by my learnings of Haskell the last year.
+This post will be affected by my learnings of Haskell the last few years.

-Types are all about setting boundaries for what a function can take as input and what it will return on output.
+Types are all about setting boundaries for what a function can take as input and
+// Its also when defining data, records etc what it will return on output.
 Giving limiting types will reduce the amount of possible input and same with the output type.

+A good programming language should the user reduce the cognitive load.
+Reducing whats stored in my temporary memory.
+This lets the user focus on the important things.

 # Partial functions
 Functions should be able to handle any input parameters it gets.
 In many languages this is